Sunday, April 7, 2013

 Over the years I’ve collected Roger Ebert’s Movie Yearbook, and other books that he has written, including his Great Movies collections.
 I’m an avid follower of his website.
 I’ve regularly read the reviews of other film critics, but Roger Ebert is the one I respect the most.
 As I stated before, even if I didn’t agree with him, I knew where he was coming from.
 Other critics and writers are not always blessed with such clarity.

-In 2006, after a scary bout with cancer, he lost his ability to speak, drink or eat.
+In 2006, after a scary bout with cancer, he lost his ability to speak, drink, and eat.
 A year or two went by without any new movie reviews.
 When he returned to his writing, though, he did so with a vengeance.
 He had lost the ability to speak with his voice, but his voice in writing and on the internet seemed to pour out of him.
 His output was staggering.
-Not only did he review more movies than ever before, but he created a blog, Roger Ebert’s Journal, and became one of the most followed members of Twitter.
+Not only did he review more movies than ever before, but he also created a blog, Roger Ebert’s Journal, and became one of the most followed members of Twitter.
 His blog became a more personal outlet, where he wrote of his life and family, his beliefs and experiences.

 In his final year, at the age of 70, Mr. Ebert saw more movies than he ever had in a single year.
 Health complications that would justify slowing down didn’t seem to affect his work.
 But they finally caught up to him.